 What if my child doesn't seem to want to learn a second language?

 At Cambridge, learning is always fun, challenging, and rewarding.
 Teachers of young children understand that children communicate their knowledge using the safest method possible.
 This may mean children use the language spoken at home, the second language, or a mixture of both.
-We recognize that there will be children who are more interested in speaking and learning in their mother tongue - however, this does not mean they are not learning the second language.
-Children enjoy listening, aquiring knowlege and often showing their abilities when they feel confident in the growth process.
-Those children who do not yet communicate in the second language are always learning and display their compentency when they feel safe to do so and when they feel comfortable.
+We recognize that there will be children who are more interested in speaking and learning in their mother tongue - however, this does not mean they are not gaining knowledge in the second language.
+Children often show their abilities when they feel confident in their learning process.
+Those children who do not yet communicate in the second language are always learning - but display their competence at varying times in their development.

-Typically, once an English-speaking child is has attained sufficient vocabulary in English, children will begin to add in Spanish and speak it more readily and openly as their confidence builds.
+Typically, once an English-speaking child has attained sufficient vocabulary in English, children will begin to add in the second language and speak it more readily and openly as their confidence deepens and builds.

-Typically, once an English-speaking child is has attained sufficient vocabulary in English, children will begin to add in Spanish and speak it more readily and openly as their confidence builds.
+Typically, once an English-speaking child has attained sufficient vocabulary in English, children will begin to add in the second language and speak it more readily and openly as their confidence deepens and builds.